 Consumers should be able to opt out of the 'Payforit' system and not have their numbers passed automatically to third parties when they click a link on a website.
 The only way this can be achieved currently is by the consumer using a VPN or by restricting internet access to WiFi connections.
+There is no need for consumers numbers to passed to third parties in this way.
+It is quite possible to sign up to a phone-paid subscription on a wifi connection, but because the process is more transparent few of the complaints received on the Payforitsucks website relate to signups over WiFi.
+Some may wish to avail themselves of the ability to sign up for subscription services without 'friction'.
+Those people should be able to opt in.

-They should also be able to opt out of third party charges to their account.
-Currently this is not offered by all UK networks, but is a legal requirement in many other juristictions such as Germany.
+Consumers should also be able to opt out of third party charges to their account.
+Currently this is not offered by all UK networks, but is a legal requirement in many other juristicitons such as Germany.
 MNO's should not be able to offer access to these subscription services without also offering an ability to bar access to them.
+Charge caps on mobile phone contracts should also be required to apply to these charges